leahkemp/scout_admin_notes/installation_scout.md

 scout --demo serve
 ```

-Either directly use Wintermute or create an SSH tunnel so that we can use it's GUI to explore scout.
+Either directly use the server or create an SSH tunnel so that we can remotely use it's GUI to explore scout.

 Connect to the [connection](http://localhost:5000/) through a browser to open the scout GUI.
 Use the user email clark.kent@mail.com to get access.